farukyld/movie-db-ui/README.md

 # movie-db-ui

+## purpose
+this project aims to practice front-end, back-end, database communication using python-django and mysql.
+We didn't use django's orm in this project in order to have a deeper understanding of how back-ends interact with databases.

+## what it does
 this is an application that enables different user types (database managers, directors, audience) to interact with a database called movie database via a UI.

 ## how to run